cvilsmeier/go-sqlite-bench/README.md

 Benchmarks for Golang SQLite Drivers
 ==============================================================================

-This work is sponsored by Monibot - Easy Server and Application Monitoring.
+This work is sponsored by Monibot - Server and Application Monitoring.
-Try out Monibot at [https://monibot.io](https://monibot.io?ref=go-sqlite-bench).
+Try out Monibot for free at [https://monibot.io](https://monibot.io?ref=go-sqlite-bench).
-It's free.

 For benchmarks I used the following libraries: